What's New in the World of Mushrooms

 Chorioactis geaster is among the rarest mushrooms on the planet— and it was recently spotted in a Texas park.
 In addition to an impressive size (3-4 inches in length), this mushroom makes quite the dramatic entrance.
 A hissing noise and a cloud of spores announce its arrival.
 Only a few hundred people worldwide have ever seen one.

 The most exciting mushroom news?
-Our Gratitude Mushroom Drops are getting company.
+Our Gratitude Elixir is getting company.
 We’re launching FIVE more drops in early March, so keep an eye on your inbox for more details!

 Photo Credit: Phoenix Han